 If you are cleaning the filter, be sure to follow the manufacturer’s recommendations.
 Many filters, whether disposable or re-usable can be cleaned with a vacuum cleaner nozzle attachment, being careful not to tear the filter material.

-Insert the Clean Filter and Turn the AC Unit On
+Change The Air Filter and Turn the AC Unit On

 Carefully slide the new or cleaned filter back into its housing with the airflow arrows pointing in the correct direction.
 Properly secure the cabinet or panel cover, then restore power to the system and turn it on.